-How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design and tested the operating effectiveness of the Company's process and controls to establish and monitor the relative standalone selling price for each distinct performance obligation in software contracts.
+How We Addressed the We obtained an understanding, evaluated the design and tested the operating effectiveness of the Company's process and Matter in Our Audit controls to establish and monitor the relative standalone selling price for each distinct performance obligation in software contracts.
 To test the estimated standalone selling prices, our audit procedures included, among others, evaluating the assumptions used by the Company to determine the standalone selling price for each distinct performance obligation in software contracts.
 For example, we evaluated the methodology used to determine the standalone selling price by testing a historical analysis prepared by the Company and practices observed in the industry.
 We also tested the data used in the analysis and recalculated the standalone selling prices.

-Business Combination

-Description of the Matter

-As described in Note 4, the Company completed the acquisition of Univa Corporation for consideration of \$30.2 million.
+Business Combination As described in Note 4, the Company completed the acquisition of World Programming Limited and December 2015 Software Description of the Matter Limited for consideration of \$70.3 million.
 This transaction was accounted for as a business combination.

-The significant estimation uncertainty was primarily due to the sensitivity of the respective fair values to the underlying assumptions regarding future performance of the acquired business and the limited historical data on which to base these assumptions.
-The significant assumptions used to estimate the value of the identified intangible assets include valuation methods selected, discount rates, and certain assumptions that form the basis of the forecasted results (e.g., revenue growth rates, and operating expenses as a percentage of revenue).

-Auditing the Company's accounting for the acquisition of Univa Corporation was complex due to the significant estimation required in determining the fair value of the identified intangibles, which primarily consisted of developed technology of \$9.0 million and customer relationships of \$4.8 million.

-How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design and tested the operating effectiveness of the Company's controls over its accounting for acquisitions.
-For example, we tested controls over the estimation process supporting the recognition and measurement of the identified intangible assets, including management's evaluation of underlying assumptions (e.g., revenue growth rates, operating expenses and as a percentage of revenue).
-In addition, we tested controls over management's review of specialist valuation calculation, the review includes validating the discount rates selected and methods used.

-To test the estimated fair value of the identified intangible assets, our audit procedures included, evaluating the Company's selection of valuation methodology and testing the significant assumptions used in the model.
-We involved our valuation specialists to assist with our evaluation of the methodology and discount rates used by the Company and significant assumptions included in the fair value estimates.
-We performed procedures to test the assumptions in the forecasted data which is used in the model.
-For example, we compared revenue growth rates to historical results of the acquired business, to third party market data, to peer companies with in the same industry and to other acquisitions completed by the Company in the past.
-We compared operating expenses as a percentage of revenue to historical results of the acquired company, and to other acquisitions completed by the Company in the past.
+Auditing the Company's acquisition of World Programming Ltd. was challenging and complex due to significant estimation uncertainty in certain assumptions used to determine the fair value of intangible assets acquired and contingent consideration.
+The intangible assets acquired primarily consisted of developed technology of \$30.5 million and customer relationships of \$8.0 million.
+The significant assumptions used to estimate the fair value of the identified intangible assets included future expected cash flows from product sales, customer contracts and acquired technologies, expenses to operate the acquired business, and discount rates.
+The significant assumption used to estimate the fair value of the contingent consideration consisted of the Company's assessment of certain legal proceedings.
+How We Addressed the We obtained an understanding, evaluated the design and tested the operating effectiveness of the Company's controls over its Matter in Our Audit accounting for acquisitions.
+For example, we tested controls over the estimation process supporting the recognition and measurement of the identified intangible assets and contingent consideration, including management's evaluation of the significant assumptions.
+In addition, we tested controls over management's review of the valuation calculation performed by its specialist, including management's procedures to validate the discount rates selected and methods used.
+To test the estimated fair value of the identified intangible assets, our audit procedures included evaluating the Company's selected valuation methodology and testing the significant assumptions used in the model.
+We involved our valuation specialists to assist with our evaluation of the methodology and significant assumptions used to determine the fair value estimates, including discount rates used by the Company.
+We also performed procedures to test the assumptions used to develop the forecasted data used in the model.
+For example, we compared revenue growth rates to historical results of the acquired business, to third-party market data, to peer companies within the same industry, and to other acquisitions completed by the Company in the past.
+We compared expenses required to operate the acquired business as a percentage of revenue to historical results of the acquired company, and to other acquisitions completed by the Company in the past.
+To test the estimated fair value of the contingent consideration, our audit procedures included inquiries with internal counsel to gain an understanding of the status of the legal proceedings, reviewing letters addressing the proceedings from internal and external counsel, obtaining representations from management on the proceedings, and evaluating the Company's disclosures.